avidthinker/avidthinker.github.io/docs/posts/ECDSA/ecdsa.md

 This is actually nicer and used to greatly speed up computations.
 It's called *Jacobian projection*.

-We still haven't solved the mystery of the so-called "point at infinity".
+We still haven't solved the mystery of the point at infinity.
 That was the main reason why we decided to explore projective spaces.

 #### Point at infinity

-We know that a vertical line intersects the planar elliptic curve either at no points at all or at the points $P$, $-P$, and $0$ for some point $P$, where $0$ is the so-called "point at infinity".
+We know that a vertical line intersects the planar elliptic curve either at no points at all or at the points $P$, $-P$, and $0$ for some point $P$, where $0$ is the so-called *point at infinity*.
 Let's try to make sense of it.

 On the plane, a vertical line has equation $x = k$, but in our projective space that's the equation of a plane.
 Like with the elliptic curve, we want to upgrade the equation so that if $(x, y, z)$ is on the line, then so is $(\lambda x, \lambda y, \lambda z)$.
 We use the same substitution as before: